How Much Does It Cost to Ship a 15 Pounds Package? (2026)

 Frequently Asked Questions

 A 15 lb package costs $13.00 to $25.50 via USPS Ground Advantage, $18.50 to $30.25 via FedEx Ground, and $19.00 to $31.00 via UPS Ground.
 USPS remains cheapest, but FedEx and UPS are increasingly competitive at this weight.
+With the 2026 increases now in effect (USPS +5.4%, UPS and FedEx +5.9%), every retail label sits at the higher end of those ranges, which is why discounted labels below commercial rates are worth the two minutes to set up.

 The cheapest way to ship a 15 lb package is USPS Ground Advantage with commercial pricing, starting at $13.00.
 For Priority Mail speed, USPS Large Flat Rate Box at $22.45 is a great deal since weight-based Priority Mail at 15 lbs would cost $25.00 to $42.00.
+I'd Ship That gives you discounted USPS, FedEx, and UPS rates below commercial pricing on a free account with no subscription and no minimums, so you see the full price before you buy and a label is ready in about 30 seconds.

 For the lowest cost, use USPS Ground Advantage (from $13.00).
 However, FedEx Ground (from $18.50) offers more reliable transit times, better tracking, and easier pickup scheduling.
 If you're shipping fragile or high-value items, FedEx's handling may be worth the $5-6 premium.
+The right answer changes by zone and box size, so compare the actual quote for the actual package rather than defaulting to one carrier.

 Dimensional (DIM) weight is calculated by multiplying box length x width x height and dividing by a DIM factor (typically 139 for ground shipping).
 If the DIM weight exceeds 15 lbs, you'll be charged the higher DIM weight.
-For example, a 20 x 16 x 12 inch box has a DIM weight of about 28 lbs -- meaning you'd pay for 28 lbs even though the item weighs only 15.
+For example, a 20 x 16 x 12 inch box has a DIM weight of about 28 lbs, meaning you'd pay for 28 lbs even though the item weighs only 15.

 Ship 15 Pounds Packages for Less